11 Top Things To Do in Indiana Dunes During Your Next Visit

 Although it is a little longer, after the climbs, you can plan time to stop, relax on West Beach, and enjoy the views of the lake.

-Although this hike is entirely in the State Park, requiring fees, this hike is highly publicized and accesses three of the tallest dunes in the area.
+Although this hike is entirely in the State Park, requiring those separate fees, this hike is highly publicized and accesses three of the tallest dunes in the area.

 Over 1.5 miles, with much of it walking on loose sand, you’ll have to climb over 550 feet, including 192 feet to the top of Mount Tom.